How to find a licensed electrician featured image

 Every receptacle installed in kitchens must be GFCI-protected.

-#3 An LEC May Have Additional Certifications
+#3 A Licensed Electrician May Have Additional Certifications

 EATON hand selects these contractors so you can trust they will provide quality work and service with respect and professionalism.
 Ongoing training is key!